 Whether it should matter or not is really a question of what the individual thinks.
 Some people are simply convinced of the sentiment that handmade beats machine made in all cases and generally speaking, that voice is so over-abundantly the dormant one that it drowns out everything else.
 When a motif is made by hand, this much can be said: more care and more attention needs to be put into each half-stitch, which has a certain result.

 The handmade half-stitch in a Chantilly motif is usually more defined when the lace is made by hand compared to a machine-made lace of an very similar design.
 To that effect, usually prices are higher for handmade lace versus the machine-made counterpart.
 In the end, perhaps the discussion shouldn’t even be framed in terms of quality but simply effort.

 Fans of the highest quality of lace or of the cheapest possible lace might stay and argue in favor of the machine-made variety but that doesn’t mean that there isn’t a very special and important place for the handmade variety.
 It usually will cost more and thus the concern of not unintentionally paying for something that is supposed to be handmade when in fact it is really machine-made.

 Spot the tell-tale signs of a machine-made lace piece and for all time— the piece in the bag is going to be the piece that really matches it’s price tag.
 Really, it is also a question of honor.
 It could really be an embarrassing moment to even unintentionally end up trying to pass off a piece of material as something that it isn’t, without even having any ill will.
 The investment of interest in being able to discern the difference always pays off for those who take the time to pursue knowing it.

-Thanks to the fantastic estate planner Barbara J. Bell for sponsoring our post today!
+Thanks to the fantastic Arlington hts. estate planning services provided by Barbara J. Bell for sponsoring our post today!